3d-partons/partons/doc/markdown/partons_on_mac.md

-# PARTONS on MacOS {#mac}
+# %PARTONS on MacOS {#mac}

 [TOC]

 # Introduction {#mac_intro}

-This tutorial is for building PARTONS on Mac OS.
+This tutorial is for building %PARTONS on Mac OS.
 It was tested on Sierra.

 # Dependencies {#mac_dependencies}